johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-10-17-docusaurus-using-fontaine-to-reduce-custom-font-cumulative-layout-shift/index.md

 If you want to improve your CLS score, fontaine is a great tool.
 This post demonstrates using it with Docusaurus.
 But please note that this is a generally useful tool that you can use with Vite, Next.js and others.
 It's not specific to Docusaurus.

-Prior to using fontaine, my blogs Cumulative Layout Shift was logged as **0.019**, after using it it's logged as **0**.
+Prior to using fontaine, my blogs Cumulative Layout Shift was logged as **0.019**.
+After incorporating it, the same score is logged as **0**.
 This is good news!

 I'm very grateful to Daniel for his help in getting it working with my blog.
 He went above and beyond, so thank you Daniel!